Visa document checklist5 photo pagesCountry

 Thailand visa checklist

-Use this Thailand visa checklist to organize documents before the final upload, appointment, or print step.
-The goal is to reduce last-minute guesswork, not to promise approval.
+Use this Thailand visa checklist to organize the documents before the final upload, appointment, or print step.
+It is here to cut down on last-minute guesswork, not to promise approval.

-5 photo pages in IDfot, including 4×6 cm, 4×6 cm, and 35×45 mm plus 2 nearby variants.
-Final evidence can still change with nationality, place of filing, and whichever authority or portal is currently handling the case.
+IDfot currently maps 5 photo pages here, including 4×6 cm, 4×6 cm, and 35×45 mm, plus 2 nearby variants.
+The final document pack can still change with nationality, place of filing, and the authority or portal handling the case.

 How to use this page

-Use this page to review the document checklist, variation notes, and related photo pages for the Thailand visa process.
+Use this page to review the document checklist, key differences, and related photo pages for the Thailand visa process.

 • Use the checklist first for documents and evidence, then move to the photo page that matches the way you are applying.